-A number of other recent papers study topics similar to our work, but focus on different assumptions about the information that the principal can control.
-In \citet{Kaya20}, the principal has the commitment power within each period to any signal structure but lacks the commitment over time to a sequence of signals.\footnote{The commitment assumption along this style also occurs in \citet{OSZ20}, \citet{BRV21}, and \citet{ES21}.} Thus, the relevant solution concept in that paper is perfect Bayesian equilibrium.
-In the model of our paper, the principal is granted full commitment power over arbitrary signal processes, yet our result that a static information policy can be dynamically optimal indicates that this assumption is stronger than necessary in some cases. \citet{OSZ20} and \citet{BRV21} make a different assumption that the principal is not the only source of information.
-In their models, there is an exogenous flow of payoff-relevant information over which the principal exerts no control.
-Furthermore, \citet{CKM21} introduce the real cost of generating and processing information, and obtain a version of the folk theorem as the cost vanishes.\\ \\ The rest of the paper is organized as follows.
-Section \ref{sec:model} lays out the baseline model.
-The first main part, Section \ref{sec:bin}, assumes that the environment is stationary, and derives one condition that makes dynamic information disclosure valuable: the principal is \textit{impatient} compared with the agent.
-The second main part, Section \ref{sec:Poi} then analyzes the non-stationary environments and reveals another channel: the agent becomes \textit{pessimistic} over time without any information disclosure.
+Several other recent papers study related topics but differ in their assumptions about what information the principal can control.
+In \citet{Kaya20}, the principal can commit within each period to any signal structure but cannot commit over time to a sequence of signals.\footnote{The commitment assumption along this style also appears in \citet{OSZ20}, \citet{BRV21}, and \citet{ES21}.} Thus, the relevant solution concept is perfect Bayesian equilibrium.
+In our model, the principal has full commitment power over arbitrary signal processes, yet our result that a static policy can be dynamically optimal indicates that this assumption is stronger than necessary in some cases. \citet{OSZ20} and \citet{BRV21} assume instead that the principal is not the only source of information: in their models, there is an exogenous flow of payoff-relevant information beyond the principal's control.
+Furthermore, \citet{CKM21} introduce costs of generating and processing information, and obtain a version of the folk theorem as these costs vanishes.\footnote{Recent working papers, circulated after earlier versions of the present work, explore related themes in dynamic information design.
+For example, \cite{KSZ24} develop a unified framework for persuasion with optimal stopping, establishing a revelation principle under full commitment and characterizing implementable outcomes without intertemporal commitment.
+Our focus on the conditions under which dynamic disclosure is strictly optimal is complementary.} \\ \\ The rest of the paper is organized as follows.
+Section \ref{sec:model} lays out the model.
+The first main part, Section \ref{sec:bin}, analyzes the binary-stationary case and derives one condition that makes dynamic disclosure valuable: the principal is \textit{impatient} compared with the agent.
+The second main part, Section \ref{sec:gen}, extends the analysis to general reward distributions and reinforces the results from the binary case.
+The third main part, Section \ref{sec:Poi}, analyzes the nonstationary environments and reveals another channel through which dynamic disclosure becomes valuable: the agent becomes \textit{pessimistic} over time without any information disclosure.
 Section \ref{sec:concln} concludes.
 Appendix \ref{app:proof} contains the proofs of all results in the main text.
-Appendices \ref{sec:gen} and \ref{app:transfers} analyze two extensions of our baseline model and discuss the robustness of the main results.